Touristes devant Notre-Dame de Paris lors d'une journée d'été

 Description

 Whatever the trials and tribulations, the old lady keeps watch over the Île de la Cité.
 For 5 years, she shared the esplanade with the scaffolding before regaining her full glory and her place as the most visited national monument.
-And while the bells of Notre-Dame once again resound in the skies over Paris, it's the towers themselves that are getting a final makeover before welcoming visitors from all over the world eager for a thrill.
-From 20 September 2025, visitors will finally be able to climb the double spiral staircases to a height of 69 metres and enjoy a breathtaking view of Paris, its surroundings and the spire of the cathedral.
+And while the bells of Notre-Dame once again resound in the skies over Paris, the towers themselves have reopened their doors.
+Visitors can finally climb the double spiral staircases to a height of 69 metres and enjoy a breathtaking view of Paris, its surroundings and the spire of the cathedral.
 The tour route has been enriched and promises some great surprises.

 The great lady of stone